Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Background

 While this perturbation test strategy leads to datasets dynamically generated along the evaluation, it is usually limited by the variations of the perturbations allowed.
 For example, one may not be able to use some significant distortion of the images in case the object depicted may be deformed and the underlying image-label structure of the images is distorted.
 Generally speaking, most of the current perturbation-based test protocols are scoped by the tradeoff that a minor perturbation might not introduce enough variations to the existing datasets, while a significant perturbation will potentially destroy the underlying image-label structures.

-\paragraph{Assumed Desiderata of Robustness Evaluation Protocol.} As a reflection of the previous discussion, we attempt to offer a summary list of three desired properties of the datasets serving as the benchmarks for robustness evaluation: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Stableness in Image-label Structure:} the most important property of the evaluation datasets is that the samples must represent the same underlying image-label structure as the one in the training samples. \item \textbf{Effectiveness in Generated Samples:} the test samples should be effective in exposing defects for tested models. \item \textbf{A Dynamic Generation Process:} to mitigate selection bias of the models over techniques that focus too attentively to the specification of datasets, ideally, the evaluation protocol should consist of a dynamic set of samples, preferably generated with the tested model in consideration. \end{itemize}
+\paragraph{Assumed Desiderata of Robustness Evaluation Protocol.} As a reflection of the previous discussion, we attempt to offer a summary list of three desired properties of the datasets serving as the benchmarks for robustness evaluation: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Stableness in Image-label Structure:} the most important property of the evaluation datasets is that the samples must represent the same underlying image-label structure as the training samples. \item \textbf{Effectiveness in Generated Samples:} the test samples should be effective in exposing defects for tested models. \item \textbf{A Dynamic Generation Process:} to mitigate selection bias of the models over techniques that focus too attentively to the specification of datasets, ideally, the evaluation protocol should consist of a dynamic set of samples, preferably generated with the tested model in consideration. \end{itemize}

-\emph{Key Contribution:} To the best of our knowledge, there are no other evaluation protocols of model robustness that can meet the above three properties simultaneously.
-Thus, we aim to introduce a method that can evaluate model's robustness that fulfill the three above desiderata at the same time.

-\paragraph{Necessity of New Robustness Measurement in Dynamic Evaluation Protocol.} In previous experiments, we always have two evaluation settings: the “standard” test set, and the perturbed test set.
-When comparing the robustness of two models, prior arts would be to rank the models by their accuracy under perturbed test set~\citep{geirhos2018imagenettrained,hendrycks2021many,orhan2019robustness,xie2020self,zhang2019making} or other quantities distinct from accuracy, \textit{e.g.,} inception score~\citep{salimans2016improved}, effective robustness~\citep{taori2020measuring} and relative robustness~\citep{taori2020measuring}.
-These metrics are good starting points for experiments since they are precisely defined and easy to apply to evaluate robustness interventions.
-In the dynamic evaluation protocols, however, these quantities alone cannot provide a comprehensive measure of robustness, as two models are tested on two different “dynamical” test sets.
-When one model outperforms the other, we cannot distinguish whether one model is actually better than the other, or if the test set happened to be easier.
+\paragraph{Necessity of New Robustness Measurement in Dynamic Evaluation Protocol.} In previous experiments, two settings are commonly used: a "standard" test set and a perturbed test set.
+Previous approaches rank models based on accuracy under perturbed test set~\citep{geirhos2018imagenettrained,hendrycks2021many,orhan2019robustness,xie2020self,zhang2019making} or other metrics such as inception score~\citep{salimans2016improved}, effective robustness~\citep{taori2020measuring} and relative robustness~\citep{taori2020measuring}.
+While useful for initial assessments, these metrics do not fully capture robustness in dynamic evaluation protocols.
+Here, comparing two models on different dynamic test sets cannot definitively determine superior model robustness, as differences in performance may result from varying test set difficulties.